iamkarthik2004/AdvancedCalcu/README.md

 For Hardware:

 # Schematic & Circuit
-Not applicable for this project.
+(Not applicable for this project)

 # Build Photos
 Not applicable for this project.

 ### Project Demo
 # Video
-[Add your demo video link here] The demo video shows how to navigate the FitWell Connect platform and highlights its features.
+COMING SOON.....

 # Additional Demos
-[Add any extra demo materials/links]
+SOON...

 ## Team Contributions
 Karthik Krishnan: Project management, frontend development, and design.